foodcoop-adam/foodsoft/README.md

 * This fork has enabled some plugins that aren't upstream.
 To make migration easier, we have included database migrations for these plugins.
 As a developer, that means: when you add a migration to an enabled plugin, please use `rake railties:install:migrations` and commit to install those in `db/migrate` as well.

-* The _master_ branch is a combination of many merges and ad-hoc changes.
-A new version is being worked on in branch _feature/rails4-adam_, based on Foodsoft 4.
-This is working, but does not yet contain all features present in the master branch.
-At some point, this branch will be abandoned in favour of _feature/rails4-adam_.

-* The beta can be found in branch _beta_ and has a totally redesigned member ordering interface.
-When this has been proven in production, it will be cleaned up and merged into _master_.
+* The main branch is _beta_.
+This is based on _master_ (which is deprecated), which in turn was forked from a Rails 3 version of foodcoops/foodsoft.
+Many upstream changes were merged in, and many other changes as well.
+Beta was initially meant as a testing ground for a redesigned member ordering interface, but ended up being used in production.
+There is some technical debt here.
+While there has been some work in _feature/rails4-adam_ to migrate this to Rails 4, the idea is now to merge back changes to upstream instead.

 See also the wiki page [foodcoop adaptations](https://github.com/foodcoop-adam/foodsoft/wiki/Foodcoop-adaptations).